The Exchange process can be described in these simple steps:

 - have completed at least one year of full-time study by the start of your term abroad

-*If your CGPA is under 3.0 and you have extenuating circumstances explaining why you are below the minimum, and would like to go on exchange, please contact your faculty advisor to determine if you might be eligible to apply.
+*If your CGPA is under 3.0 and you have extenuating circumstances explaining why you are below the minimum, but would still like to go on exchange, please contact your faculty advisor to determine if you might be eligible to apply.
 The following partner schools are examples of those that would consider these applications, however there is NO GUARANTEE of a nomination nor acceptance:

 - Lund University (Science, Engineering, Law only)